Deaths in Donegal - Sunday evening, October 24, 2021

 Peacefully in Letterkenny University Hospital surrounded by his family members.
 Predeceased by his seven brothers & four sisters.
 Deeply regretted by his sisters Ann (Drumoghill, Termon), Sir Gerald (Ballyshannon), Frances (Glasgow).

-Fondly remembered by his nieces & nephews, extended family, good neighbours and many friends.
+Fondly remembered by his nieces and nephews, extended family, good neighbours and many friends.

-Jim's remains will repose at his late residence from 6pm this evening.
-Funeral from there on Tuesday morning for Mass at 12 noon in St Colmcille's Church Glendowan.
+Reposing at his late residence.
+Funeral from there on Tuesday morning for Mass at 12 noon in St Colmcille's Church, Glendowan.
 Followed by interment in Gartan Cemetery.
 Funeral Mass can be viewed on https://www.churchservices.tv/churchhill.

 For anyone who would have liked to attend the funeral but are unable, can leave a personal message of condolences on Charlie McClafferty Funeral Directors Facebook page.